 The island of Oahu which contains the capital city of Honolulu is an amazing combination of urban amenities, natural hikes, and beautiful beaches.
 If you are doing only one island out of the four major islands Of Hawai’i then this is the one I would recommend.
 I did it during Thanksgiving which is the last week of November.
 While this island is not as big as the “big island”, public infrastructure outside of the city of Honolulu is not great.
-Therefore, I would recommend taking a moped rental(30-40$ a day) for a solo trip.
+Therefore, I would recommend taking a moped rental(30-40$ a day for an Elektroroller) for a solo trip.
 Roads are narrow and the moped turns out to be a better choice than a car, both for driving and parking.
 The only time a moped gave me trouble was when it rained.
 Outside of the city of Honolulu, there is nothing much to do after the sunset, so, plan your trip accordingly.
 Do check out local food items, like Shave Ice cream and Banana bread from local markets.
 But don’t carry any of it for the return journey.

 I reached in the afternoon and started my journey with an easy but picturesque hike to the Diamond Head crater which overlooks the city of Honolulu.